Hadeed711/Iris_classification/README.md

 ---

 ## Future Work
+We can do these thing on this project to make it live or enhance its performance, only when needed
 * Try additional algorithms (XGBoost, LightGBM).
 * Add model explainability (SHAP, permutation importance).
 * Deploy model as a Flask/Streamlit web app.